outsidedav/swift/analytics/mobile_analytics.md

 ```
 This API enables the app to send its location as latitude, longitude to the server in between app sessions.
 Other than these explicit calls to the location-logging API, the SDK sends device location for every App-Session, both for initial app session context and user switch app session (that is, a switch of a user between an app session) context.
 The location API must be enabled in the initialization of SDK.

-1. To call this location logging API set the `collectLocation` parameter to true in SDK initialization:
+1. To call this location logging API, set the `collectLocation` parameter to true in SDK initialization:
 ```
 Analytics.initialize(appName, apiKey,  hasUserContext, collectLocation, [BMSAnalytics.ALL])